ids/cluster-builder/docs/advanced_swarm.md

   * Nic on the Data plane VLAN - this is for the LAN_DATA side
   * (optional) Nic on the Mgmt/Control plan VLAN - this is for the LAN_MGMT side

-We will configure pfSense based on the network configuration of our deployed swarm.
+The pfSense configuration will be based on the network configuration of our deployed swarm.

+There are a few initial general configuration settings to make:

+1. In __System > Advanced Setup__ set the pfSense __cluster-gateway__ webConfigurator to use HTTPS, and __port 4444__.

+2. In the same location, make sure __Disable webConfigurator redirect rule__ is enabled.
+This way the __cluster-gateway__ can receive 80 and 443 for production traffic (though any ports can be used, these simply align with the example)

 ## Deploy Cluster Builder Control Station